ukates/final-project/README.md

 ## About The Final Project Repository

 The final project repository housed [here](https://github.com/valencia-cop1000-201620/final-project/) will maintain conversations about the project.
-Additionally, you'll clone the class repository to your ** personal ** GitHub account.
+Additionally, you'll fork and clone the class repository to your **personal** GitHub account.
 This is where you'll create your files and you'll submit them for grading via a pull request, as we've done in past projects.

 ## Week 1